-- Select and complete the Social-Behavioral-Educational Researchers – Basic course and its 14 accompanying modules.
+- Select and complete the Social-Behavioral-Educational Researchers – Basic course, which is comprised of the following 14 modules:

-NOTE: this training module is substantially longer than the previous one at NIH.
-It takes most users in excess of two hours to complete it satisfactorily.
+Caution: this training module is substantially longer than the previous one at NIH, and it takes most users in excess of two hours to complete it satisfactorily.
 When you complete it, download your certificate and then email it to me at IRB@ship.edu.
+Thank you.

 Items to Include with Application